Flowx08/mlops/reports/README.md

 > **experiments?
 Include how you would run your docker images and include a link to one of your docker files.**
 >
 > Answer length: 100-200 words.
->
-> Example:
-> *For our project we developed several images: one for training, inference and deployment.
-For example to run the*
-> *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
-Link to docker file: <weblink>*
->
 > Answer:

---- question 15 fill here ---
+In our project we made 2 different docker images: one for training the model and one for deploying it with fastapi.
+The first docker images is created using the config file train.dockerfile in our repository while the other one is created using the app.dockerfile.
+We made some bash script to easily build and run the docker images.
+We build the image by running ./scripts/docker_app_build.sh and we execute the image by using the script ./scripts/docker_app_run.sh.

 ### Question 16